watkins-joe/core-python/02-getting-started/notes.md

 ### naming special functions

-in python, many language feaatures are implemented or controlled using specially named objects or functions.
+in python, many language features are implemented or controlled using specially named objects or functions.

 these special names generally have two leading and two trailing underscores